-Our speakers cover HIV prevention and safer sex messages, along with sharing their own experiences living with HIV.
-We also provide free resources on request, such as condoms, leaflets, classroom activities and factsheets.
+Our speakers cover HIV prevention and safer sex messages, along with sharing their own experiences of living with HIV.

 How it works

-We can tailor our presentations and discussions for young people and adults.
-We will discuss our visit with you beforehand and ensure that our presentation is both appropriate and engaging.
+We can tailor our presentations and discussions depending on the audience, to ensure that it is both suitable and engaging.

-Positive Voices provides this service at no cost, although donations to the charity are welcome.
+Positive Voices provides this service at no cost, although donations and expenses cover for our speakers are welcome.